I can’t believe I’m saying this but I’m making another dollhouse!

 For the floors, I decided to give each room a different treatment.
 There are four paddle pop stick floors in different patterns and finishes, including herringbone.
 I created checker floors for the bathroom and kitchen and chose colours to match Sheet Society’s autumn colour palette.
 I’m so happy with my dollhouse I could cry!
 The love and attention to detail I’ve poured into this is next level.
 And now I need to start making the teeny tiny furniture.
 So, stay tuned for Part 2!

-To see how it all came together, watch this video.
-I hope you enjoy it!
+To see how it all came together, watch these videos below!

 Before & After

 This dollhouse series is in collaboration with Sheet Society.
-Stay tuned for Part 2!
+To see all the teeny tiny miniature furniture in Part Two, click here.

 Enjoy More Crafty Projects